Our Learning Environment went through a major upgrade in 2014 which saw four of our six classrooms transformed into new and exciting learning spaces.

 A sizable deck has also been built, again accessible by a couple of large sliding doors from the main learning space.
 The newly rehoused library can also be accessed from our deck.
 This deck has recently had two large shade sails installed, making it an inviting place to learn.

-This year we see us upgrade our two other stand alone classrooms (Ramaroa).
-However with teaching and learning becoming increasingly collaborative inline with the model developed in Turama and Marama.
-We have plans to ensure each space has a breakout and seamless access to the outside.
+Our two other stand alone classrooms (Ramaroa) were upgraded in 2020.
+With teaching and learning becoming increasingly collaborative inline with the model developed in Turama and Marama, each space has a breakout and seamless access to the outside.
 Students have identified these as ‘must haves’.
 New furniture has been purchased for these spaces to allow for greater flexibility including a variety of tables; leaners, kneelers and whiteboard tables and a variety of seating options.

 Our Learning Environment does not just stop at our buildings.
 Our grounds are spread over two levels.